 There’s no doubt that a cyclamen’s biggest draw is its vibrant flowers.
-Held aloft on long, delicate stems, each blossom has five petals that either bend upwards or out.
+Perched atop long, delicate stems, each blossom has five petals that either bend upwards or out.
 Common colors are pink, deep cherry red, lavender and white, although these days, new hybrids include hot pink.
 And the petals of one recent introduction called Stargazer face downwards.

 Even the undersides of the leaves are striking, ranging in color from deep green to a rich red or purple.

 CYCLAMEN CARE: THE FOUR ESSENTIALS